sigp/lighthouse/scripts/local_testnet/README.md

 open $(kurtosis port print local-testnet dora http)
 ```

 Some testnet parameters can be varied by modifying the `network_params.yaml` file.
 Kurtosis also comes with a web UI which can be open with `kurtosis web`.
-To

 ## Stopping the testnet